microsoft/kernel-memory/docs/FAQ.md

 * Use Semantic Memory as **a private backend component**, similar to a SQL Server, without granting direct access.
-When using Semantic Memory as a service, consider assigning the service a reserved IP, accessible only to your IP, and using HTTPS only.
+When using Semantic Memory as a service, consider assigning the service a reserved IP, accessible only to your services, and using HTTPS only.
 * Authenticate users in your backend using a secure solution like Azure Active Directory, extract the user ID from the signed credentials like JWT tokens or client certs, and tag every interaction with Semantic Memory with